Experiments

 Learn how to execute scenario tests with Python.

-Scenario tests are offline tests used to compare the output from one or more scenarios.
+Scenario tests are used to compare the output from one or more scenarios.
 A scenario is composed of:

 • An instance, to reference the underlying executable code.